jack-jiang1111/Teleswap-On-Sui/README.md

 2. Package id won't change when upgrading the contract (In Move, the address must be known at compile time for use statements.
 You cannot dynamically import a module at runtime.)
 3. The bridge/locker/burner/exchange contracts will depend on each other by "use module"
 4. Development order:

-  (1) bridge contract, a dummy locker manager contract used for testing (2) bridge contract testing
+  (2) bridge contract testing
   (3) burner rounter contract, also add dummy locker manager contract for testing (4) burner testing